Contractual Liability Insurance

 A lot of contractors seems to think that their Public Liability Insurance will cover them in these situations however, this is not always the case.
 Yes, there are some policies that will extend their cover to your contractual liability however, this is not a standard inclusion.

-As an Insurance Broker we work with our clients and assist them with their contactual obligations as far as their insurance requirements go.
 This will typically include looking over their contractor agreements to see if contractual liability insurance is required or not.
 If it is, we bring this to your attention and discuss your options around this.

 Trust me, its not all doom and gloom – contractual liability insurance is a common thing and shouldn’t put you off signing that contractors agreement that you worked so hard on during the tender process however, it can become very costly if you don’t insure against it correctly.